ksdavidc/digitalgardenforJrCoders/src/site/notes/Digital Garden/Hatlight Platformer Step 1.md

 ~~~
 ```

 Step 1 is finished.
 It works okay but not perfectly.
 For example, it doesn't work if we hit a platform from below.
-We will have to fix it in Step 2.
+We will have to fix it in [[Digital Garden/Hatlink part 2|Hatlink part 2]]
 [^1]: The reason will become clear later.
 [^2]: One alternative that does the same thing is:
 	```ad-scratch